uber/cadence/docs/03_goclient/15_sessions.md

 ## Future Work

 * **[Support automatic session re-establishing](https://github.com/uber-go/cadence-client/issues/775)**
 Right now a session is considered failed if the worker process dies.
-However, for some use cases, you may only care if the worker host is alive or not.
-For these uses cases, session should be automatically re-established if the worker process is restarted.
+However, for some use cases, you may only care whether worker host is alive or not.
+For these uses cases, the session should be automatically re-established if the worker process is restarted.

 * **[Support fine-grained concurrent session limitation](https://github.com/uber-go/cadence-client/issues/776)**
 The current implementation assumes that all sessions are consuming the same type of resource and there's only one global limitation.
 Our plan is to allow you to specify what type of resource your session will consume and enforce different limitations on different types of resources.